Guard dogs prowling in the yard,

 - The Voiceless: In the first film, Pumpkinhead could talk, but it mostly just said character names.
 In the sequels, it is silent.

-- Xenomorph Xerox: Pumpkinhead has an emaciated, skeletal appearance; digitigrade feet tipped with claws; long clawed fingers; a bulbous, slightly elongated head, and a long, segmented tail tipped with a bladed stinger.
+- Xenomorph Xerox: Pumpkinhead has an emaciated, skeletal appearance, digitigrade feet tipped with claws, long, clawed fingers, a bulbous, slightly elongated head, and a long, segmented tail tipped with a bladed stinger.
+Partially justified as Winston was the designer of the Alien Queen.

 The first film provides examples of:

-- Accidental Murder: The teens didn't mean to kill little Billy, though Joel dug his own (and several other) graves because he wanted to escape responsibility for it.
+- Accidental Murder: The teens didn't mean to kill little Billy, though Joel dug his own grave (and several others) because he wanted to escape responsibility for it.

-- Adult Fear: Billy Harley dies because he went somewhere Ed had repeatedly told him was unsafe.
+- Adult Fear: Billy Harley dies because Ed had to leave him alone for just a little while.

 - And Then John Was a Zombie: At the end, Ed Harley is killed by the heroine after his own attempt to kill himself fails.
 This causes Pumpkinhead to immolate.
 Haggis is seen at the grave, burying a shriveled, misshapen corpse not unlike the one Pumpkinhead was when she woke him up... except this corpse has Ed Harley's necklace around its throat.
 The third film would directly tie in that should Pumpkinhead fail, the summoner's body is then used to make his replacement.